 One of the most frequently asked questions I hear when coaching novice fly fishers is “what fly do I use?
-Their are so many”.
-My reply is what I say to you now, their are indeed hundreds of thousands of fly patterns available, however you can catch all year round with these 10.
+There are so many”.
+My reply is what I say to you now, there are indeed hundreds of thousands of fly patterns available, however you can catch all year round with a few general patterns fished well.

 - Tadpole style lures in black, white, orange, olive, yellow and red, sizes 8-10 (Standard and bead head variant in photo)

 - Pheasant tail nymph size 10-18 (Standard and bead head variant in photo)